sweh/ajja/docs/src/usage/protocol.rst

 .. code-block:: javascript

-    {status: 'success'}
+    {status: "success"}

 In the case of validation errors, the response is expected to convey an error message suitable to present to the user, e.g.

 .. code-block:: javascript

-    {status: 'error', msg: 'Not a valid email address'}
+    {status: "error", msg: "Not a valid email address"}

 The error message will be displayed by the widget that initiated the save request.